- Meet The Team

-Atharva will have obtained his Bachelor of Arts degree in Health Sciences by the end of April.
+Atharva obtained his Bachelor of Arts degree in Health Sciences in April 2021.
 He also worked on an Honours project alongside Dr. Maya Gislason on developing a framework to combat food insecurity in Nunavut through basic income.
 His interests lie in Indigenous Health, Social determinants of health and social inequities in health

 Diane Mugisha, BSc

 I joined Maya’s research team because I wanted to gain hands-on experience in public health and deepen my understanding of social determinants of health.
 I look forward to pursuing graduate studies and being able to make an impact in the health of marginalized populations.